manning-capital/.github/profile/README.md

 # Hello! 👋

-I'm Glyn, a passionate quantitative finance enthusiast and aspiring algorithmic trader.
-Welcome to my personal quantitative trading research and development organization.
-This is where I explore, learn, and build quantitative trading algorithms.
+I'm Glyn, a mathematics enthusiast with a deep passion for probability theory and its applications in quantitative finance.
+Welcome to my personal research organization where I explore the intersection of mathematical rigor and algorithmic trading.
+This is where I dive into the probabilistic foundations of financial markets and build trading systems grounded in solid mathematical principles.

-## About This Project

-I'm passionate about quantitative finance and algorithmic trading.
-This organization serves as my learning laboratory where I:

-- **Research** quantitative trading strategies and market dynamics
-- **Develop** algorithmic trading systems and backtesting frameworks
-- **Learn** from market data analysis and statistical modeling
-- **Experiment** with various quantitative approaches to market prediction
+## What I'm Building

+This is my learning laboratory where I'm diving deep into quantitative trading through the lens of probability theory.
+I'm currently focused on developing algorithmic trading strategies, building backtesting frameworks, and exploring how mathematical concepts from probability theory can be applied to financial markets.
+Think of it as my sandbox for experimenting with statistical arbitrage, risk management, and market analysis.

-## Current Focus Areas
+## Current Focus

-- **Algorithmic Trading Strategies**: Developing and backtesting quantitative models
-- **Risk Management**: Implementing robust risk controls and position sizing
-- **Market Analysis**: Statistical analysis of market data and patterns
-- **Backtesting Frameworks**: Building tools to validate trading strategies

-## Research Interests

-- Statistical arbitrage and mean reversion strategies
-- Machine learning applications in financial markets
-- High-frequency trading algorithms
-- Portfolio optimization and asset allocation
-- Market microstructure analysis

-## Learning Journey

-This is an educational project where I'm continuously learning about:
-- Quantitative finance principles
-- Programming for financial applications
-- Statistical modeling and time series analysis
-- Market microstructure and trading mechanics
+Right now I'm particularly interested in statistical arbitrage and machine learning strategies grounded in probability theory.
+I love exploring how random variables and distributions model asset returns, how expectation and variance help assess risk, and how conditional probability and independence inform portfolio diversification.
+I'm fascinated by stochastic processes for modeling price movements, martingales in option pricing, and Bayesian inference for updating beliefs about market conditions.
+I'm always learning new techniques and approaches to make sense of market data and build robust trading systems.

-## Contributing
+## Let's Connect

-While this is primarily a personal learning project, I'm always open to:
-- **Discussions** about quantitative trading concepts
-- **Collaboration** on research projects
-- **Feedback** on algorithms and approaches
-- **Knowledge sharing** with the quant community
+I'm always excited to discuss quantitative trading concepts, collaborate on research projects, or just chat about the fascinating world of algorithmic finance.
+Feel free to reach out!

 ## Disclaimer

-**This is a personal learning project and not financial advice.** All research, algorithms, and strategies are for educational purposes only.
+This is a personal learning project and not financial advice.
+All research and algorithms are for educational purposes only.
 Trading involves substantial risk and should only be undertaken with proper understanding and risk management.

----

-*Building the future of quantitative trading, one algorithm at a time.*